Kamran-Afzali/Kamran-Afzali.github.io/_posts/UNC_BIAS_2.md

 where $f$ is the prediction function, $g$ is the adversary, $A$ is the sensitive attribute, and $\lambda$ controls the strength of the fairness constraint.
 In practice, such training is conducted using deep learning frameworks like TensorFlow or PyTorch.

 While R lacks native support for adversarial optimization, a simplified proxy can be implemented by reweighting samples to equalize subgroup influence.
+This simplified debiasing strategy reduces disparities in predicted positive rates across gender groups, but does not capture the full capacity of adversarial training to neutralize latent representations.
+For serious fairness audits, intersectional attributes and causal assumptions must be accounted for.

 ### Conceptual Implementation in R